Walk through Ottensen with the Hamburg Greeters

 Not only the moths

 When the iron industry left the district at the end of the 1970s, some city planners dreamed of demolishing the entire area on a large scale and erecting residential towers of up to 20 stories here.
 Great misery was associated with the district: For example, 130 years ago, many glassblowers in their cramped living quarters suffered from tuberculosis, colloquially known as “the moths.”
-One had holes in the lungs, like a piece of cloth eaten away by moths.
-From this derive the name “moth castle” for Ottensen.
+Tuberculosis victims had holes in their lungs, like a piece of cloth eaten away by moths.
+From this derives the popular name “Mottenburg” (moth castle) for Ottensen.

-From the redevelopment area to the hip district
+From the redevelopment area to a hip district

 Nothing came of the planned area redevelopment.
 Many students or families of foreign workers moved into the cheap apartments of the old working-class district, and some gaps between buildings were closed by new buildings.
 But the change from a redevelopment area to one of the hottest districts of Hamburg is also related to the fact that unusual things could be preserved.